De Broglie–Bohm theory: Hydrodynamic quantum analogs

+experiments, purportedly "materializing" the pilot wave model.

 Experiments on hydrodynamical analogs of quantum mechanics beginning with the work of Couder and Fort (2006) have purported to show that macroscopic classical pilot-waves can exhibit characteristics previously thought to be restricted to the quantum realm.
 Hydrodynamic pilot-wave analogs have been claimed to duplicate the double slit experiment, tunneling, quantized orbits, and numerous other quantum phenomena which have led to a resurgence in interest in pilot wave theories.

 The analogs have been compared to the Faraday wave.

 These results have been disputed: experiments fail to reproduce aspects of the double-slit experiments.
-High precision measurements in the tunneling case point to a different origin of the unpredictable crossing: rather than initial position uncertainty or environmental noise, interactions at the barrier seem to be involved.
+High-precision measurements in the tunneling case point to a different origin of the unpredictable crossing: rather than initial position uncertainty or environmental noise, interactions at the barrier seem to be involved.

 Another classical analog has been reported in surface gravity waves.